slevithan/oniguruma-parser/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![bundle][bundle-src]][bundle-href]

 `oniguruma-parser` is a TypeScript library for parsing, validating, traversing, transforming, and optimizing [Oniguruma](https://github.com/kkos/oniguruma) regular expressions.

-It's been battle-tested by [`oniguruma-to-es`](https://github.com/slevithan/oniguruma-to-es) and [`tm-grammars`](https://github.com/shikijs/textmate-grammars-themes), which are used by [Shiki](https://shiki.style/) to process tens of thousands of real-world Oniguruma regexes.
+> [!NOTE]
 > Oniguruma is an advanced regular expression engine written in C that's used in Ruby (via a fork named Onigmo), PHP (`mb_ereg`, etc.), TextMate grammars (used by VS Code, GitHub, etc.), and many other tools.

+This library has been battle-tested by [`oniguruma-to-es`](https://github.com/slevithan/oniguruma-to-es) and [`tm-grammars`](https://github.com/shikijs/textmate-grammars-themes), which are used by [Shiki](https://shiki.style/) to process tens of thousands of real-world Oniguruma regexes.

 ## Contents